ROSELLE TINCTURE & TEA|

 In vitro studies have shown that Hibiscus sabdariffa L, an ingredient of many herbal tea blends and other beverages, has antioxidant properties.
 In animal models, extracts of hibiscus calyces possess hypocholesterolemic and anti-hypertensive properties.

-Probably it acts to lower blood pressure through being an ACE inhibitor.
+Probably it acts to lower blood pressure through being an ACE inhibitor (lowers the activity of the enzyme ACE).
 Roselle also significantly reduced plasma ACE activity and demonstrated a tendency to reduce serum sodium (Na) concentrations without modifying potassium (K) levels.

 Roselle may be as potent as the synthetic drug Captopril (Capoten) in this regard.
 It is also antispasmodic (decreases spasms in the stomach, intestines, and uterus) and work like antibiotics to kill bacteria and worms (anthelmic).

-Roselle is potentially applicable to prevent atherosclerosis in humans due its anti-hyper-lipidaemic effect and anti-LDL oxidation.
+Roselle is potentially applicable to prevent atherosclerosis in humans due its anti-hyper-lipidemic effect and anti-LDL oxidation.

 It may therefore be useful in the prevention of a number of cardiovascular diseases in which cholesterol plays a major role.